maarten-pennings/Lego-Mindstorms/ms4/faq.md

 When we hook up the color matrix the test mode sort of works as for a motor: when we change the "speed" with the left and right button, the matrix changes color (all 9 LEDs in one go).

-I did not yet succeed in controlling it from Word Blocks :-(
+I did not yet succeed in controlling it from Word Blocks, but I do have a Python solution (see other question).

 # Python specific questions